setimike/kos-ramp/README.md

     run rendezvous. // travel to another vessel

     set target to body("Mun").
-    run transfer. // or, travel to a moon
+    run transfer. // or, travel to a moon.

 The boot, rendezvous and transfer scripts are [idempotent](https://en.wikipedia.org/wiki/Idempotence): you can safely run them at any time; they either make progress toward your goal, or error out with an explanation as to why they can't.
-The [universal boot leader](boot/README.md) is customizable per ship.
+The [universal boot loader](boot/README.md) is customizable per ship.

 Maneuvers
 =========